 In order to do this, companies need visibility and control of the entire agent lifecycle.
 They need to be able to manage all the components surrounding their agents.

-Three ways to invest in the agent experience
+Three ways to improve the agent experience

 1.)
 Keep them compliant and ready to sell: If your agents aren’t selling, you aren’t making money.
 However, especially in the financial service industry, there tends to be some red tape and compliance components that must be resolved before the agent is green-lit to sell.